Agnes-99/zafrosolar/README.md

 # Zafrosolar - Solar Energy Solutions

-THIS APPLICATION WAS CREATED FOR A CLIENT!
+THIS APPLICATION WAS CREATED FOR A CLIENT.
+SCREENSHOTS PROVIDED!
 Welcome to Zafrosolar, your one-stop solution for transforming your home with cutting-edge solar energy technology.
 We provide a range of solar inverter packages tailored to fit your energy needs and boost your home's energy efficiency.

 ## 🌞 About The Project